ValuONE/search/README.md

 cargo build --release

 ```
-It will create a executable in `target/release`!
+It will create an executable in `target/release`!

 Or simply do